 So.
 Consider the situation where the source of a product, the factory or the mine, is far from the consumer, and the cost of transport is significant.

 The shipper must cover the cost of transport, so the price the consumer is going to have to pay will be much higher than the shipper pays the producer.
-We also observe that the quantity bought from the producer will ordinarily be the same as the quantity sold to the producer.
+We also observe that the quantity bought from the producer will ordinarily be the same as the quantity sold to the consumer.
 And we see that if we draw a diagram of the entire process, including the cost of transport, we have an identical diagram as if we had a tax wedge: The wedge now going to cover the costs of transport, instead of going to government coffers.